freenandes/topo-da-mente/content/note/driving.md

 The café was busy.
 Hordes of people.

-It was too loud.
-The windows were foggy.
-I felt the heat.
+It was too loud, hot, and the windows were foggy.

-Pieces of dialogs were invading me.
-None made sense.
+Pieces of their dialogs were invading me and none made sense.

-It was so loud my brain stopped, and the voices became only a drone.
+My brain stopped processing at a certain point, and the voices became only a drone.

-It was scary and cozy.
-I was not quite sure if I was panicking or enjoying the sound.
-My heart felt irregular.
+It was… cozy.
+I was not sure if I was panicking or if I was enjoying the background sound.

+Went directly to the espresso counter.
+Someone else was there.

+They looked at me and I felt ashamed.
+I was not brave enough to deal with my feelings.

+I just looked straight.

+"You want sugar?"

+They couldn't care less.
+They were looking at someone else they knew, behind me.
+"Yes!
+One packet's enough".

+I felt a heat.
+I was on the verge of being taken by an ambulance.

+"How many?"

+"What?!"

+"One coffee?"

+"Yes, yes!"
+Humiliating.
+Just how I like my coffee.